 Feldstein Family Law Group P.C. is experienced in international parental child abduction cases.
-When you call our offices for a free consultation, we can explain your rights, the steps you need to take, and your options.
+When you call our offices for a free in-office consultation, we can explain your rights, the steps you need to take, and your options.
 You can rely upon our knowledge of these challenging matters.

 To learn more, call (905) 581-7222.
 We are here to help you get your child back.